JetBrains/Qodana/topics/custom-profiles.md

 <var name="wiki-glob" value="https://en.wikipedia.org/wiki/Glob_(programming)"/>
 <var name="idea-scopes" value="https://www.jetbrains.com/help/idea/scope-language-syntax-reference.html"/>

-Starting from version 2023.2, you can create and configure %product% profiles using YAML. %product% also provides several improvements related to profile configuration, such as:
+Starting from version 2023.2, you can create and configure %instance% profiles using YAML. %instance% also provides several improvements related to profile configuration, such as:

 * Support for file paths and [scopes](%idea-scopes%)
 * Support for inspection parameters
 * Profile relationship, so profiles can be extended and included

-This sample shows how you can fine-tune %product% for your needs.
+This sample shows how you can fine-tune %instance% for your needs.

 ```yaml
 name: "My custom profile" # Profile name